astropy/photutils/docs/photutils/index.rst

 Datasets bundled with photutils
 -------------------------------

-In this documentation, we use one of datasets bundled with `photutils` by calling functions such as :func:`~photutils.datasets.load_star_image`.
+In this documentation, we use example datasets by calling functions such as :func:`~photutils.datasets.load_star_image`.
 This function returns an Astropy :class:`~astropy.io.fits.ImageHDU` object, and is equivalent to doing:

   >>> from astropy.io import fits
   >>> hdu = fits.open('dataset.fits')[0]